Baltemor369/LibraSync/README.md

 # Manga Library Manager

-This is a simple program that helps you manage your manga collection using the Tkinter GUI toolkit.
-The user can add, delete and update manga features.
-The program stores manga information in a data file like in a database, which allows you to quickly search and sort your collection, and save your data between each execution.
+Welcome to the Manga Library Manager, a user-friendly program designed to assist you in efficiently managing your manga collection through the intuitive Tkinter GUI toolkit.
+With this program, you can seamlessly add, delete, and update manga details, ensuring your collection remains organized and up-to-date.
+The application employs a structured data file system akin to a database, facilitating swift searches and convenient sorting of your collection.
+Furthermore, your data is preserved between each session, ensuring your progress is safeguarded and readily accessible.
-## Authors

 - [@Baltemor369](https://www.github.com/Baltemor369)

 ## Installation

-To use this program, download the latest version named 'Manga_LibraryX.X' and then just launch 'MangaManager.exe'.

-To download a specific folder from a GitHub project, navigate to your desired repository, copy the URL(should be like : https://github.com/Author/ProjectName/YourDesiredFolder), then paste it at this URL : https://download-directory.github.io/
-/!\Don't forget to extract the downloaded zip folder before launch the program/!\
+- You need to install [python](https://www.python.org/downloads/) first.
+- Download the folder "MangaManager".
+- open with python the file "main.py".

 ## Usage

-When you run the program, a window will appear with several categories :
+Upon launching the program, a window will emerge, presenting you with a range of distinctive categories:

-- My library : A table with all your mangas (name, author, type, volume number, description, valuation, and the date when you add the manga), you can research a manga, modify information if something is wrong and delete a manga.
-- Add manga : A form to add a new manga : name, author, type, description allow alphanumeric charactere only, valuation accept only float between 0 and 10, volume number accept a writing like "1,3,5-8,12" which means "i have volume 1 3 5 6 7 8 and 12" (so all of these have the same specifications).
-- Statistics: Statistical analyses such as means and totals.
+- **My Library**: A comprehensive table cataloging all your manga entries, encompassing essential details such as the title, author, genre, and volume number.
+This section provides the versatility to explore and search for specific mangas, rectify erroneous information, and efficiently eliminate entries.

+- **Add Manga**: This section offers a streamlined form to seamlessly introduce new manga entries.
+Essential information, including the title, author, genre, and volume number, can be entered effortlessly.
+A unique feature is the capacity to input volume numbers using a range-based notation (e.g., "1,3,5-8,12"), indicating ownership of volumes 1, 3, 5 through 8, and 12.
+This convenient notation simplifies the process of inputting shared specifications for multiple volumes

 ## Update note